Skip to main content

 A man and boy in stadium tunnel looking out to pitch

-Join a technology-filled immersive tour of City’s Etihad stadium.
+Head to football-obsessed Manchester for an immersive tour of City’s Etihad stadium.

 North West England